 The Player field is the number of the player, 1-4, starting with the first non-passing player.
 If being a passed hand is a factor in making a bid, you can specify that in the Position field (discussed later).

 The technically correct terminology is "Prior Calls".
 Only calls of some number of a suit or notrump are "Bids".
 Thus Pass, Double, and Redouble are "Calls", not "Bids".
 But since most people use "Bids" to refer to all Calls, so will I. (I don't remember ever hearing anyone ask "What did you Call?")

 Bids are indicated by the bidding level number followed by the first letter of the suit bid, such as 1H.
 For BidBase database purposes, N is used for a notrump bid, such as 1N, rather than the commonly used 1NT.
 Likewise, P = Pass, D = Double, and R = Redouble.
-If you enter Double or Dbl, neither would be recognized by the program, only D. (While we're on the subject, BidBase uses "T" for the Ten card, not "10'.
-To me, JT73 is more readable than J1073, but a bigger issue is that using T lets each card reference use only 1 character.).
+If you enter Double or Dbl or X, they would not be recognized by the program, only D.

-In these help files, "" are normally used instead of "CDHS", though of course in these entry boxes, you use the suit letters.
+In these help files, "" are normally used instead of "CDHS", though of course in these entry boxes, The suit letters must be used.